HR tends to make things too complicated.

 Even better: we need a better performance management system, so that we can better evaluate all managers, including manager A.

 We need a talent management system AND a global opportunity system, so that we can match talent with opportunities.

 We need a global relocation policy, before we can move people to the Middle East.
 All good thoughts, but delaying action.
-Action can often be taken today, and HR should push for action and have no tolerance for delay.”
-If you focus on the most urgent business issues, your life will be simpler.
+Action can often be taken today, and HR should push for action and have no tolerance for delay.

 4. Stop with most of your meetings

 The story is that at Amazon they start meetings with 30 minutes’ silence.
 During this silence, the participants read a 6-page memo (the ‘meeting narrative’) that was written by the owner of the meeting (a memo, not a PowerPoint presentation).
 This memo contains the objectives of the meeting and the necessary background, that brings the participants to a level playing field.
 The Amazon approach has several benefits: the quality of the meetings goes up, and the number of meetings goes down.
 Less meetings makes your life in HR simpler and easier.
 You might try the Amazon approach.

 With a small team, focusing on the most urgent business issues, real time connected through Slack, so meetings are hardly needed, with an eye on the people dashboard, your life can be so simple….